-The results of Statoil's 2010 open water marine survey monitoring program (i.e., vessel-based, aerial, and acoustic), including estimates of "take" by harassment, will be presented in the "90-day" and Final Technical reports.
+The results of Statoil's 2011 vesselbased monitoring, including estimates of "take" by harassment, will be presented in the "90-day" and Final Technical reports.
 Statoil proposes that the Technical Reports will include:

-(a) summaries of monitoring effort (e.g., total hours, total distances, and marine mammal distribution through the study period, accounting for sea state and other factors affecting visibility and detectability of marine mammals);

-(b) analyses of the effects of various factors influencing detectability of marine mammals (e.g., sea state, number of observers, and fog/glare);

-(c) species composition, occurrence, and distribution of marine mammal sightings, including date, water depth, numbers, age/size/gender categories (if determinable), group sizes, and ice cover;
+- (a) Summaries of monitoring effort (e.g., total hours, total distances, and marine mammal distribution through the study period, accounting for sea state and other factors affecting visibility and detectability of marine mammals); - (b) Analyses of the effects of various factors influencing detectability of marine mammals (e.g., sea state, number of observers, and fog/glare); - (c) Species composition, occurrence, and distribution of marine mammal sightings, including date, water depth, numbers, age/size/gender categories (if determinable), group sizes, and ice cover:

-- (d) analyses of the effects of survey operations; - sighting rates of marine mammals during periods with and without airgun activities (and other variables that could affect detectability), such as: - initial sighting distances versus airgun activity state; - closest point of approach versus airgun activity state; - observed behaviors and types of movements versus airgun activity state; - numbers of sightings/individuals seen versus airgun activity state; - distribution around the survey vessel versus airgun activity state; and - estimates of take by harassment.
-This information will be reported for both the vessel-based and aerial monitoring.
+(d) Analyses of the effects of survey operations;

+- Sighting rates of marine mammals during periods with and without airgun activities (and other variables that could affect detectability), such as: - Initial sighting distances versus airgun activity state; - Closest point of approach versus airgun activity state; - Observed behaviors and types of movements versus airgun activity state; - Numbers of sightings/individuals seen versus airgun activity state; - Distribution around the survey vessel versus airgun activity state; and - Estimates of take by harassment.